kudelskisecurity/fuzzomatic/README.md

 By default, Fuzzomatic will stop when 1 bug is found for the target code base.

+When Fuzzomatic completes, use `fz-results` (see below) to display detailed information about what Fuzzomatic found.

 # Tests

 To run the tests: